We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You can purchase vegan-friendly creatine supplements locally or online.

-SUMMARY Creatine is a bioactive compound that is lacking in plant-based diets.
+Creatine is a bioactive compound that’s lacking in plant-based diets.
 It plays an important role in brain and muscle function.

 Carnosine is only found in animal-based foods.
-However, it’s considered non-essential, as your body can form it from the amino acids histidine and beta-alanine.
+However, it’s considered nonessential, since your body can form it from the amino acids histidine and beta-alanine.

-SUMMARY Carnosine is a nutrient only found in animal-derived foods.
+Carnosine is a nutrient found only in animal-derived foods.
 It’s important for muscle function.
 Beta-alanine supplements increase the levels of carnosine in muscles.

-Your skin can produce it when it’s exposed to sunlight.
+Your skin can produce vitamin D when it’s exposed to sunlight.
 However, if your sunlight exposure is limited or you live far from the equator, you must get it from food or supplements.

 The best sources of vitamin D3 are fatty fish and egg yolks.
 Other sources include supplements, cod liver oil, or enriched foods like milk or cereals (